-As there was no time to commute to work or for lunch, they also remained fresh and energetic.
-Further, sick days dramatically reduced when it came to workers who regularly telecommuted.
+There was no time to commute to work or for lunch, so they remained fresh and energetic.
+Further, sick days were dramatically reduced when it came to workers who regularly telecommuted.

-As a result, this perception that remote workers don’t work as hard as those at an office is completely baseless.
-Even when companies don’t allow remote working options, the workers are already doing it by checking emails and making decisions outside working hours.
+As a result, this perception that remote workers don’t work as hard as those at an office is entirely baseless.
+Even when companies don’t allow remote working options, the workers are already doing it by checking emails and making decisions outside of working hours.

 This makes up 2.6% of the U.S. workforce or 3.2 million remote workers.